Bira/octopus-carnival/_drafts/wir-mm3-4e-ogrémoch.md

 finally we have **Earth Glide**, allowing him to pass through earth and stone as if he had phasing.

+His attacks of course include a lot of punches and their shockwaves, but before we get to that, let's look at the parallel minigame he's got going with his minor actions. **Encasing Shards** (recharge 5+) is a Close Blast 5 that targets the Fortitude of everyone caught inside.
+It does no immediate damage, but is one of those very fun gradual petrification effects.
+On a hit the victims are immobilized (save ends), and this worsens to stunned and finally to petrified as they fail their saves.
+They can still roll saves to end the petrification, but those have a -5 penalty.
+Once Ogrémoch is bloodied, he can detonate those stony cocoons with **Earthshatter**.
+This ends the petrification and makes a Close Burst 3 attack centered on and including the victim.
+It deals a good bit of physical damage for a minor action.

+Ogrémoch's basic attack is a **Slam** that does a big chunk of damage and automatically dazes all of the target's adjacent targets for a turn. **Ogrémoch's Fury** allows the primordial to make two slam attacks with the same action, or three if bloodied.
+If more than one of these hits the same target, it pushes that target 10 squares and worsens the Encasing Shards condition if they're currently affected by it.

+**Earth Smash** is a Close Blast 5 attack that does about half the damage of a direct slam hit, but causes targets to fall prone and become dazed (save ends).
+It does half damage on a miss.
+And then there's **Tremendous Quake**, which is a Close Burst 10 and so is likely to affect every PC.
+It's an attack vs. Fortitude that does a amazing damage, slides 4 squares, knocks prone, dazes and prevents the target from getting up (save ends for these last two).
+Even on a miss it does half damage, slides 1 square and knocks prone.

+And he still has triggered actions! **Jagged Eruption** is a Close Blast 3 attack that happens as a reaction to Ogrémoch getting hit with a melee attack. **Eternal Resilience** is the similar to Lolth's ability, allowing him to immediately roll a save when hit by an effect a save can end.
+This means such effects only have a 25% chance of happening at all.

+In summary: good luck keeping your balance or even acting at all when fighting a living earthquake that's also trying to petrify you.
+This much action denial on a single monster is usually a design no-no, but we're talking about a solo endgame boss here, so I feel it's more than justified.

 [2]: {{ "/2020/06/05/human.html" | relative_url }}